NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/ContinuousDeployment.rst

      * ``AZURE_TENANT_ID`` - Store the directory (tenant) ID of the service principal app registration created in the previous step.
      * ``AZURE_SUBSCRIPTION_ID`` - Store the ID of the subscription containing the nRF Asset Tracker resources.

-     Set the following following values from your :file:`.envrc` file as secrets as well:
+     Set also the following values from your :file:`.envrc` file as secrets:

      * ``RESOURCE_GROUP``
      * ``LOCATION``